roadwarriorslive/Pipulate/README.md

 Hello World!
 I'm Mike Levin, an SEO in New York City.
-That is, I help people connect their website content with their intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go.
-My intended audience is SEO consultants and experts looking for beter, more long-term tools that they can customize themselves.
+That is, I help people connect their website content with their intended audience, and I'm here to teach you how to do the same, perchance to learn a little Python 3.5 programming as you go. ***My*** intended audience for this project is SEO specialists looking for beter, more long-term tools that they can customize themselves -- or just people looking for a good project to get started with learning Python, SEO, and very soon, machine learning and data science.

-# What Is This?
+## What Is This?

 This latest rendition of Pipulate runs from within an amazing programming environment called Jupyter Notebook, which replaces the prior version of Pipulate (still in this repo's history) that ran on Python 2.7 on a webserver.
 The old webserver approach made this tool a bit hard to set up, and didn't exactly encourage you to go in and start customizing the Python code.
 But this version takes advantage of the game-changing tool in data science being taken up by scientists all over the world to make their research more shareable.

-# Jupyter Notebook
+## Jupyter Notebook

 The moment I truly groked what Jupyter Notebook was, I re-wrote Pipulate from scratch, targeting it and Python 3.5, making the code one-tenth of its original